-vCenter Single Sign-On installation displays an error referring to the vCenter Server or the vSphere Client.
+vCenter Single Sign-On installation displays an error referring to the vCenter Server, or the vSphere Client or vSphere Web Client.

 vCenter Server and Web Client installers show the error